Chevrolet Corvette Super Sport

-The Chevrolet Corvette Super Sport is a unique show car built by the Chevrolet division of General Motors (GM).
+The Chevrolet Corvette Super Sport is a one-off show car built by the Chevrolet division of General Motors (GM).
 Described as a 1957 model, it was first shown in December 1956 in New York City.

 History

 The car that became the Corvette Super Sport began as a regular production 1956 C1 Corvette with Vehicle Identification Number (VIN) E56S001589.
 With original equipment including a 265 cuin Chevrolet small-block V8 engine, power windows and a hydraulic folding top, the car was a display model in the GM Building in Detroit.
 Starting on 26 April and finishing 28 June 1956 the car underwent a cosmetic upgrade, after which it went back on display.